xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-addional.md

 ### Accessing your Application using RIDE

-If you wish to access your run-time application remotely using the RIDE, you must  put a copy of the appropriate Conga DLLs (see Files on page 1) in the same directory as your .EXE or workspace.
+If you wish to access your run-time application remotely using the RIDE, you must  put a copy of the appropriate Conga DLLs (see [Files](files-and-directories.md)) in the same directory as your .EXE or workspace.
 This is different from previous versions of Dyalog which had separate RIDE DLLs.

 ### Additional Files for Syncfusion